 Leah Dungay is the Learning Officer at the National Videogame Museum.
 She is an experienced museum educator and outreach professional specialising in STEM, history and performance.
 Over the last few years, she has devised, produced and facilitated informal and formal learning programmes at the Thackray Medical Museum in Leeds.
 This includes their major outreach project, The Emergency Museum, which took her across Yorkshire in a museum built inside a retired ambulance.
 Leah shared the award for Best Website activity from Kids in Museums Family Friendly Museums Award 2020 with Conor Clarke.

 Rick Gibson, CEO and Founder

 Rick leads the charity’s Executive Board, overseeing fundraising, strategy, programme development and industry liaison, reporting to board of trustees.
 Rick created, organises and chairs the BGI’s Games Education Summit and co-founded Games Careers Week.
 A games strategist for 20 years, Rick founded 2 pan-industry campaigns: Games Up?, which successfully campaigned for the introduction of Video Games Tax Relief (VGTR) and the British Games Institute campaign, which won the support of over 560 orgainsations and recently became the charity the BGI.
 Rick has long campaigned for government recognition of and support for the games industry’s cultural and economic impact.
 Rick was the first to call for VGTR in 2006, produced the first census of the UK games sector in 2007 and generated the first economic impact data for the games sector in 2008.
-As co-founder and director of Games Investment Consulting, Rick advised over 100 games, media and finance companies on games strategy.
+As co-founder and director of Games Investment Consulting, Rick has advised over 110 games, media and finance companies on games strategy.